Trump's Tariffs and Their Consequences

 In yesterday’s speech, Trump promised more “reciprocal” tariffs.
 Also, there are tariffs on all imported steel and aluminum continue, again, hurting the auto industry.

 Trump's business experience is to negotiate over one deal and then move on to the next.
 But the reality is that the tariff game is like a poker game with many players and unlimited raises, which are like rounds of retaliatory tariffs and restrictions.
 The endgame will be a global recession in the short run and unintended negative consequences in the long run.
 The game never ends.
-But that will be someone else's problem.
+But the consequences will be someone else's problem.

 Trump is probably right that American tariffs can hurt Canada and Mexico ("We hold all the cards") more than retaliatory tariffs can hurt the United States.
 Canadian and Mexican exports to the U.S. as a percent of their GDP are much higher (20% and 30%) than U.S. exports to these two countries.
 But the U.S. would also lose.
 Trump is playing a negative sum game.
 You don't win just because you lose less than the other players.